iOS SDK Setup

 • The main app and the Notification Service Extension must use the same App Group.

-1. Make sure the NotificationServiceExtension target exists in your project.
+1. Make sure the NotificationServiceExtension target exists in the project.

-2. Check that the extension’s deployment target is compatible with (and not higher than) the main app’s deployment target.
+2. Check that its deployment target is not higher than the main app's deployment target.

-3. Ensure your extension class correctly inherits from RetenoNotificationServiceExtension.
+3. Ensure the extension class inherits from RetenoNotificationServiceExtension.

 ErrorCauseSolution

-Invalid token formatWrong token type is passedUse either the FCM token or the APNs token, not both
+Invalid token formatThe wrong token type is passedPass either the FCM token or the APNs token required by your integration, not both